arteia-ai/invoke-training-1click-installer/README.en.md

 🔄 [Ver en español / View Spanish version](./README.md)

+⚙️ This script simplifies the installation of [invoke-training](https://github.com/invoke-ai/invoke-training)

 Install `invoke-training` easily by running a single script.
 Compatible with **Windows**, **Mac**, and **Linux**.

 This installer sets up everything you need to train custom models like **LoRA**, **Textual Inversion**, or **DreamBooth**, either from the terminal or using the graphical interface provided by `invoke-training`.